benninkrs/InheritableFields.jl/README.md

 Construction of an object with fields defined in separate places can be tricky.
 To facilitate this, the macros `@mutable` and `@immutable` automatically define several constructors:
 * An inner constructor that resembles a default constructor, but allows each type in the hierarchy to validate its input arguments.
-* A keyword-based outer constructor that allows field values to be specified by name in any order, and uses default values provided in the type definition.
+* A keyword-based outer constructor in which values may be assigned to named fields in any order, and omitted fields take default values provided in the type definitions.
 * A keyword-based outer constructor that uses an existing object to provide default values.
-If the ojbect has type parameters, two versions of each constructor are created: one with explicit type parameters, and one in which the type parameters are inferred from the arguments.
+If the object has type parameters, two versions of each constructor are created: one with explicit type parameters, and one in which the type parameters are inferred from the arguments.

 A `copy` method for the type is also created.